Urinary Incontinence: Foods and Drinks That Make You Gotta Go

-Caffeine can lead to more bathroom visits, too.
+Coffee, tea, energy drinks, and colas can all lead to more bathroom visits.
 Drinks that have it also contain acid, which can bother the bladder.
-Try decaf drinks, low-acid coffees, and non-citrus herbal teas.
+Try decaf drinks, low-acid coffees, and non-citrus herbal teas

 Bad news: Chocolate has caffeine and acid.
 So eat less of it, and don’t snack on it late in the evening.
 You could try white chocolate instead, since it has little or no caffeine.

-Oranges, grapefruits, clementines, lemons, and limes are all acidic and can irritate your bladder, even when you just drink their juice.
+Oranges, grapefruits, clementines, lemons, and limes are all acidic and can make it harder to control the urge to pee, whether you eat them or drink their juice.
 If you think a certain food might be setting off your symptoms, stop eating it for a while, then slowly add small amounts back in to your diet to see if things change.

-You may find that this fruit isn't your friend either.
-That's because -- you guessed it -- pineapple is acidic, just like citrus.
-If you're looking to add some Caribbean perk to a dish, use shredded coconut instead.
+You may find that pineapple isn't your friend either.
+That's because -- you guessed it -- it’s acidic, just like citrus.
+If you're looking to add a tropical perk to a dish, use shredded coconut instead.

-This acidic red fruit can also trigger the urge to go.
+This acidic food can bother your bladder and make OAB symptoms worse.
 You may have to cut back on tomato-based foods like spaghetti sauce, chili, and ketchup, too.

 They help some people avoid getting bladder and urinary tract infections.
-But cranberry juice and the berries themselves could spell trouble, because they’re acidic.
+But because they’re acidic, these berries and juices made from them could spell trouble if you have OAB.
 Another perk of eating less acidic foods?
-It may help tame heartburn.
+It may help tame heartburn

 Four-alarm chili.
 Fiery salsa.
 Wasabi.
 Hot eats like these may do more than tingle your taste buds or make your eyes water.
 You can dial down the spiciness without making your diet bland, though.
 Just test out how much heat you can handle without affecting your bathroom habits.
 It may take some trial and error.
 Everyone’s tolerance is different.

-Artificial sweeteners and sugar may set off your symptoms.
+Artificial sweeteners, sugar, and honey may set off your symptoms.
 Take a break from them and see what happens.

-Cook onions to make them easier on your bladder.
-You could also switch to the milder, onion-like shallot instead.
+Cook them to make them easier on your system.
+You could also switch to the milder, onion-like shallot, too.

-Some people find that these creamy, rich treats make OAB symptoms worse.
-If your bladder can't handle the real things, switch to imitation sour cream or processed non-aged cheese.
+Some people find that these treats make OAB symptoms worse, especially aged cheeses and sour cream.
+If your bladder can't handle the real things, switch to imitation sour cream or processed, non-aged cheese.

 If you're taking medication for OAB, prunes can help you manage the constipation that may go along with it.
 But these sweet, dried fruits can bug your bladder.
 One way to help handle constipation is to get more fiber.
-So eat plenty of fiber-rich produce such as peas and carrots.
+So eat plenty of fiber-rich produce, like peas and carrots.

 Artificial flavors, preservatives, and additives like MSG and benzyl alcohol may irritate the bladder.
 Read nutrition labels carefully to avoid them.
 Another good way to control what's in your food is to cook at home more often.
 Use fruits, vegetables, and whole grains that you know won’t bother you.